Berengar I of Italy: King of Italy, 887–915

 This defeat handicapped Berengar and caused the nobility to question his ability to protect Italy.
 As a result, they supported another candidate for the throne, the aforementioned Louis of Provence, another maternal relative of the Carolingians.
 In 900, Louis marched into Italy and defeated Berengar; the following year he was crowned Emperor by Pope Benedict IV.
 In 902, however, Berengar struck back and defeated Louis, making him promise never to return to Italy.
 When he broke this oath by invading the peninsula again in 905, Berengar defeated him at Verona, captured him, and ordered him to be blinded on 21 July.
 Louis returned to Provence and ruled for another twenty years as Louis the Blind.
 Berengar thereby cemented his position as king and ruled undisputed, except for a brief spell, until 922.
 As king, Berengar made his seat at Verona, which he heavily fortified.
-During the years when Louis posed a threat to Berengar's kingship, his wife, Bertilla, who was a niece of the former empress Engelberga, Louis's grandmother, played an important part in the legitimisation of his rule.
+During the years when Louis posed a threat to Berengar's kingship, his wife, Bertila, who was a niece of the former empress Engelberga, Louis's grandmother, played an important part in the legitimisation of his rule.
 She later disappeared from the scene, as indicated by her absence in his charters post-905.

 In 904, Bergamo was subjected to a long siege by the Magyars.
 After the siege, Berengar granted the bishop of the city walls and the right to rebuild them with the help of the citizens and the refugees fleeing the Magyars.
 The bishop attained all the rights of a count in the city.